oconnor663/jacko.io/posts/async_io.md

 Calling `wake_by_ref` whenever we return `Pending`, like we did in [the second version of `Sleep` from Part One][sleep_busy], makes this a busy loop.
 We'll fix that in the next section.
-We're assuming that the `TcpListener` is already in non-blocking mode,[^eintr] and we're putting the returned `TcpStream` into non-blocking mode too,[^io_result] to get ready for async writes.
+We're also assuming that the `TcpListener` is already in non-blocking mode,[^eintr] and we're putting the returned `TcpStream` into non-blocking mode too,[^io_result] to get ready for async writes.
 Now let's implement those writes:

 [^eintr]: And we're going to [assume that non-blocking calls never return
     `ErrorKind::Interrupted`/`EINTR`][eintr], so we don't need an extra line of